open-turo/actions-jvm/prerelease-msvc/README.md

-# GitHub Action Release
+# GitHub Action: Prerelease Microservice

 ## Description

-GitHub Action to publish a new release
+GitHub Action to compute a prerelease version based on the latest release version and the number of commits since the latest release.
+This will also generate a docker tag based on the computed version if the label `prerelease` is specified on the PR.

 ## Configuration